ejunjsh/nginx_module_ratelimiter/README.md

 ## nginx.conf

-    # add below option into http section, this option means rate limit in 500ms and the slab size is 10mb
+    # add below ratelimiter option into http section, this option means rate limit in 500ms and the slab size is 10mb
     http {
         ....
         ratelimiter 500 10m;